mmbaguette/Streamlined-AFK-Farmer/README.md

 Happy farming!

-**NOTE:** This project was not made to harm any of the developers, and was simply created for fun.
+**NOTE:** This project was not made to harm or disrespect any of the developers, and was simply created for fun.